Altra is famous for their natural shape with a lot of toe room.

 They are not very long and there is not much space left between toes and front of the shoe.
 The width of the toe box is great.
 Enough room to splay the toes and feel free in them.
 They are perfect for my wide feet.

 Laces are not so good, they tend to unlash themselves even when tightened properly, so you need to double lash them or use some other method of preventing the unlashing.
 Or even replace them with different laces.

 Some parts of the sole are Vibram, other is relatively soft composition.
-Altogether grip is ok, its not suited for difficult and muddy terrain.
-Durability seems ok, after 150km sole still looks like new.
+Altogether grip is ok, it's not suited for the difficult and muddy terrain.
+Durability seems ok after 150km sole still looks like new.
 Sole is soft but I didn't have problems with rocks and roots due to the thickness of the material.

 Upper looks to be made of quality build, but it remains to be seen how it will look like after 500km.

 Fig 2.
 After 150km no wear and tear is noticeable.